frosch123/Grf2Html/readme.txt

    However you can as well add Grf2Html to the explorer (or similiar program of your OS) context menu for files with .grf extention.
    In that case you want probably put your default options into "grf2html.ini", though they perhaps already suit your needs.

-   The '-nodata' switch speeds the output up a lot.
-It will skip the generation of any files in the "data\" directory of the output.
+   IMPORTANT:
+   Depending on your operating- and file-system decoding a NewGrf can take some time.
+This is because Grf2Html outputs a lot files.
+   For example a station NewGrf typically results in some 10000 files of hardly one kilobyte each.
+You will notice that simply copiing the result to a different location will take nearly the same amount of time as generating them in the first place.
+   If you run Grf2Html with the '-nodata' switch, the generation of these files is skipped.
    The html output will still link to those files though.
-This is useful, if you have to decode your grf multiple times with altered
+This is useful, if you have to decode your NewGrf multiple times with altered
-   NFO code, but unchanged images.
+   NFO code, but unchanged images; or if you are not interested in the images at all.
 Note that the bounding box previews of sprite layouts won't be generated either.

 5) Errors: What to do, if Grf2Html prints error messages into the output?